who we are

 Jenny Cauhorn

-Retired Director and Founding Member
+Retired Music Director and

 Jenny created QCB and directed the ensemble for 15 years.
 Her handbell history goes back over thirty years with a wide array of ensembles across the nation.
 Jenny was an executive director of Handbell Musicians of America for 14 years.
 She stepped down from her director position to give her full focus to her current role as general manager of EVT Management Services, a subsidiary of the Cincinnati Symphony Orchestra.
 Jenny also directs the Carillon Choir at Hyde Park Community UMC.
 QCB would not exist without Jenny’s vision, and we are grateful for her contributions towards QCB’s continued success and growth.